idec-teams/2023_Evolution_Suisse/docs/project/results.md

 **Conclusion:** The interaction between AvrPtoB and CERK1 were successfully predicted in silico， generating seven mutations potentially able to disrupt the interaction without affecting CERK1’s function.
 Y2H assay confirms that five of them can disrupt the interaction.

+## _In planta_ screening of AvrPtoB-resistant CERK1 variants that retain kinase activity via transient expression in N. benthamiana

+Loss of interaction with AvrPtoB can be accompanied by loss of kinase activity.
+This concern is based on the site-directed mutagenesis analysis of AvrPtoB-BAK1 interaction, where many BAK1 mutants that lost interaction with AvrPtoB also lost their kinase activities (Cheng et al., 2011).

+For CERK1, we found that two frequently used kinase-dead mutants, D441V and K350N, either lost or exhibited reduced interaction with AvrPtoB, respectively (Fig. 11).
+This result suggested that CERK1’s kinase activity and its interaction with AvrPtoB might be also closely correlated.
+Consequently, there was a need for a screening method, able to efficiently detect unimpaired CERK1 kinase activity.

 <figure markdown>